mnit-rtmc/iris/docs/users.md

 ## Capabilities

-A _capability_ is a set of [privileges](#privileges) which can be associated with _roles_.
-It grants all necessary _privileges_ to perform a specific task.
+A capability is a set of [privileges](#privileges) which can be associated with roles.
+It grants all necessary privileges to perform a specific task.

-There are typically 3 _capabilities_ for each [device] type:
+There are typically 3 capabilities for each [device] type:

 * `_tab` — Grant **view** privileges
 * `_control` — Grant **control** privileges
 * `_admin` — Grant **administration** privileges

-_Capabilities_ can be disabled, preventing all users from having access to them.
+Capabilities can be disabled, preventing all users from having access to them.
-For example, if a system does not contain any [LCS] devices, the `lcs_tab` _capability_ could be disabled, preventing that tab from appearing in the user interface for all users.
+For example, if a system does not contain any [LCS] devices, the `lcs_tab` capability could be disabled, preventing that tab from appearing in the user interface for all users.

 **WARNING: the** `base_admin` **capability can grant access for all IRIS